jwa91/swarm_example/README.md

 ## Overview

 swarm_example is an example project showcasing the implementation of a scalable agent-based system using OpenAI's new swarm library.
 This repository demonstrates a proposed structure for organizing and managing multiple AI agents within a single application.
+Read the blogpost [here](https://janwillemaltink.eu/blog/blogartikelen/agentframeworks-deel-3-swarm) (Dutch)

 ## Project Structure